Meanwhile, the dollar index, which gauges the greenback's strength against a basket of six currencies, fell 0.22 per cent to 96.96.

-At the Interbank Foreign Exchange, the rupee opened on a weak note at 70.63 against the US dollar, showing a decline of 24 paise over it's previous closing.
+At the interbank foreign exchange, the rupee opened weak at 71.01, showing a decline of 14 paise over its previous closing.